Hired armed lugger Sandwich: Second Sandwich

 Sandwich served under two contracts.
 The first contract ran between 16 June 1804 and 10 August 1804.
 The second contract ran between 6 May 1808 and 6 May 1815.
 She was of 16659/94 tons (bm), and was armed with twelve 12-pounder carronades.

 Before the first of these contracts, and then between them, a lugger Sandwich of 165 tons (bm) received three letters of marque.
 The first letter, dated 7 June 1803, gave the name of her master as John Bateman, Jnr.; it described her as having a crew of 50 men and being armed with fourteen 12-pounder carriage guns.
 The second letter, dated 3 November 1804, repeats all the details of the first, but gives the size of her complement as 70 men.
 The third letter, dated 6 May 1806, gives the name of her master as Francis Giffard.
 This time, her complement was 60 men, and her armament fourteen 6 and 9-pounder guns.

+Sandwich, of 16550/94 tons (bm), entered the Guernsey Registry in 1806.

 On 11 June 1806 Sandwich came under the command of Lieutenant Martin White.

 On 20 October 1808 HMS Brilliant was in company with HMS Pheasant and Sandwich when they discovered the Revenue cutter Active chasing a French privateer.
 The British were able to capture their quarry, which turned out to be the lugger Point du Jour, of Roscow (Roscoff).
 She was armed with three guns and carried a crew of 30 men.
 Captain Thomas Smyth reported that she "has cruized successfully against our Trade."